 Trails in Mecosta County

 Whether you are looking for a place to hike, bike, snowmobile or snowshoe Mecosta County has the trail for you.
 From a leisurely stroll while taking in a scenic view or for more of a challenging adventure, we can point you in the right direction for the trail that is right for you.

 The Fred Meijer White Pine Trail is just under 100 miles long and is perfect for any time of year.
 During the summer months this trial is great for mountain biking, hiking and taking in the beautiful sights and sounds of the great outdoors.
 During the winter months enjoy an invigorating snowmobile ride, snowshoeing or even cross country skiing.
 For trail conditions and grooming status you can find this information and more at the Michigan Snowmobile Association website.
-To get your snowmobile trail permit, you can go to the Secretary of State page.
+To get your snowmobile trail permit, you can go to this DNR page.

 For those in search of a more relaxing stroll, enjoy the Big Rapids Riverwalk which is accessible to all.
 Riverwalk is just under 3.5 miles long and follows alongside the beautiful Muskegon River.
 This award winning trail features fishing platforms, benches, bike racks and picnic areas on either side of the 250 foot wooden bridge that spans the Muskegon River.
 Perfect for walking, biking or rollerblading in the summer months or snowshoeing and cross-country skiing during the winter months.
 To rent equipment for your recreation needs you can find a list of available equipment and rates here at Ferris State University.

 The Hungerford Recreation Area in Big Rapids has separate trails for people to enjoy horseback riding, mountain biking, hiking, snowshoeing or cross country skiing.
 For horseback riders there are 35 miles of trails in the recreation area and for hikers and bikers, two loop to create a 10 mile trail.
 Trails accommodate either less experienced riders up to those looking for more of a challenge from hilly to very hilly.